ddnexus/rematch/README.md

 #### Test the whole instead of parts

-- Without `rematch` we need to extract the relevant parts out of a big output or structure in order to avoid cluttering the test.
-That implies deciding which part is relevant and which is not, besides writing the code to extract the parts and test each one of them.
+- Without `rematch` if you want to avoid adding clutter and future maintenance, you have to pinpoint the parts worth testing out of a big output or structure.
+That requires deciding which part is important and which is not, and writing the code to extract the parts and testing each one of them.
-- With `rematch` storing the whole structure is a lot easier and effective: no decisions to make, no risk to miss testing something relevant, no code to write to select, one single deadly-simple line to write with no clutter added!
-Done!
+- With `rematch` you can just relax and test the whole output/structure with a single deadly-simple line: way simpler, more effective, without clutter and maintenance free!

 ## Installation